jhovanisabuchi/LHL-PROJECT-1/cleaning_data.md

 from all_sessions
 ;```

-*  2, cleaning the anzlytics btable
+*  2, cleaning the anzlytics btable.

 ```select distinct
      visitnumber,